-where $Z_{\rm dilute}$ is the maximum heavy–element fraction in the dilute core, the parameter $\delta m$ controls the steepness of the gradient, and $m_{\rm dilute}$ is the mass coordinate at which the gradient is steepest (see Fig.~\ref{fig.1}). $\delta m$ has been chosen to be fixed at 0.125 (as variations in this parameter are not believed to be substantially affecting planetary Z estimate \citep{Bloot_2023}).
-For the basic Dilute Core structure, $Z_{\rm env}=Z_{\rm atm}=0$. \item \textbf{Dilute Cores with Stellar and (Super)stellar atmospheres (DCA and DCA3)}: similar to DC, but now we allow atmospheric metallicity.
-The atmospheric abundances tested are matching the host star's ($Z_{\star}$) metal abundance (so $Z_{\rm atm}=Z_{\star}$).
-Similar to Jupiter’s atmospheric enrichment \citep{Helled_2024b}, a more enriched case with $Z_{\rm atm}=3\, \times Z_\star$ has also been tested (named DCA3).
-To note that in these cases $m_{\rm dilute}$ will be fixed to a value of 0.5. \end{itemize} For each structure consistent with the observational constraints from each planet, we report \(M_Z\) (heavy-element mass) and \(Z\) (bulk metallicity), related by $Z = M_{Z}/M$, $M$ being the planetary mass.
+where $Z_{\rm dilute}$ is the maximum heavy–element fraction in the DC, the parameter $\delta m$ controls the steepness of the gradient, and $m_{\rm dilute}$ is the mass coordinate at which the gradient is steepest (see Fig.~\ref{fig.1}).
+The value $\delta m$ was fixed at 0.125 (as variations in this parameter are not believed to substantially affect planetary Z estimates \citep{Bloot_2023}).
+In the basic DC structure, $Z_{\rm env}=Z_{\rm atm}=0$. \item Dilute cores with stellar- and super-stellar abundance atmospheres (DCA and DCA3): This structure is the same as that for DC but allows for a non-zero atmospheric metallicity.
+The atmospheric abundances tested match the host star's ($Z_{\star}$) metal abundance ($Z_{\rm atm}=Z_{\star}$).
+Similar to Jupiter’s atmospheric enrichment \citep{Helled_2024b}, a more enriched case with $Z_{\rm atm}=3\, \times Z_\star$ has also been tested (DCA3).
+Note that in these cases, $m_{\rm dilute}$ was fixed to a value of 0.5. \end{itemize} For each structure that is consistent with the observational constraints for a given planet, we report $M_{Z}$ (heavy-element mass) and $Z$ (bulk metallicity), related by $Z = M_{Z}/M$, where $M$ is the planetary mass.